Last Updated on

 - Set your intention to connect with its energy and its purpose within the natural world.

-Utilising mindfulness exercises frequently, instead of being influenced by emotions fuelled by negative past events or fears of future situations, we can guide the mind into broader conscious awareness so that we are able to cope with life’s dramas with greater clarity, calmness and confidence.
+Utilizing mindfulness exercises frequently, instead of being influenced by emotions fuelled by negative past events or fears of future situations, we can guide the mind into broader conscious awareness so that we are able to cope with life’s dramas with greater clarity, calmness and confidence.
 This frees us from the confinement of unpleasant, restrictive thought cycles and offers us a more positive focus to activate greater levels of compassion and understanding.

 How do you incorporate being mindful into your daily life?
 And if you don’t, then what would you hope to get out of it?
 Share your thoughts below!